IngridNavarroA/TensorFlowProjects/README.md

-# TensorFlow Image Classification Wrapper
+# Tensorflow - Image Classification Wrapper

 This is a simple image classifier API to train and test image classification models.